Iryna Herashchenko (politician): Political career

 In November 2007, she entered the Verkhovna Rada for the first time as a member of the Our Ukraine–People's Self-Defense Bloc.
-In the 2012 Ukrainian parliamentary election, she joined the Ukrainian Democratic Alliance for Reform of Vitali Klitschko and successfully won re-election.
+In the 2012 Ukrainian parliamentary election, she joined the Ukrainian Democratic Alliance for Reform of Vitali Klitschko and won re-election.

-In June 2014, amidst the War in Donbas, Herashchenko was appointed President Petro Poroshenko's envoy for his Peace plan for Eastern Ukraine.
+In June 2014, amidst the war in Donbas, Herashchenko was appointed President Petro Poroshenko's envoy for his Peace plan for Eastern Ukraine.
 In the 2014 Ukrainian parliamentary election, she was re-elected into the Verkhovna Rada after being in the top 10 of the electoral list of European Solidarity.
 There, she became Chairman of the Committee of the Verkhovna Rada on issues of European integration.

 On 14 April 2016, Herashchenko was elected First Deputy Chairman of the Verkhovna Rada.
 As First Deputy Chairman of the Verkhovna Rada, she was among 322 Ukrainian citizens placed under sanctions by Russia in November 2018.

-In the 2019 Ukrainian parliamentary election, Herashchenko was placed third on the party list of European Solidarity, and was successfully re-elected.
+In the 2019 Ukrainian parliamentary election, Herashchenko was placed third on the party list of European Solidarity, and was re-elected.